Subaru-PFS/drp_doc/pipelineUser/ingest.rst

 Run ``ingestPfsImages.py`` with the ``--help`` command-line argument for an extensive list of command-line arguments that are supported.

+If you are getting errors related to the images already having been ingested, you can add to your command-line: ``--config clobber=True register.ignore=True``.

 .. note:: ``ingestPfsImages.py`` will not work well with the ``-j`` argument (multiple processes)
           as it is designed to run with a single process.